elastic/apm/specs/agents/logging.md

 If configuration files are used in the configuration process, their fully-qualified paths SHOULD be logged.

-Configuration item names MUST be provided in normalized (lower-case, snake_case) notation.
+Configuration item names SHOULD be provided in normalized (lower-case, snake_case) notation.
 Configuration value strings MUST be printed in quotes (so accidental leading or trailing whitespace can be spotted).

+Agents SHOULD log all configuration items that do not have default values.
-Agents MUST provide information about following essential configuration items:
+At the very minimum, agents MUST provide information about following essential configuration items:

 | Item | Needs masking | Example |
 | - | - | - | - |